-- Reduce the turkey gravy by boiling it down to intensify the flavor.
+- Reduce the leftover gravy by boiling it down to intensify the flavor.

-- Meanwhile, saute the mushrooms and onions in butter until soft.
-Add the garlic at the end and cook until fragrant, about 1 minute.
+- Melt the butter in a large skillet over medium high heat until shimmering.
+Sauté the mushrooms for 4 minutes, then add the onions and cook until soft.
+Add the garlic and cook until fragrant, about 1 minute.

-- Bring a medium-sized pot of salted water to a boil, then add the egg noodles and cook according to package directions.
-Drain and rinse the noodles, then toss them with a little olive oil so they don't stick together.
+- Bring a medium-sized pot of salted water to a boil, then add the wide egg noodles and cook according to package directions.
+Drain the noodles, then toss them with a little olive oil or butter so they don't stick together.

-- To serve, spoon 2/3 cup of sauce over a pile of egg noodles.
-Garnish with fresh parsley and freshly grated Parmesan cheese.
+- Spoon ⅔ cup of sauce over a pile of egg noodles.
 Serve warm.